pttman: System-wide push-to-talk for Linux

 message arrives, it drains the socket non-blocking and coalesces: only the last

-collapses to a single mute call to pactl.
+collapses to a single release action.

 A background thread runs pactl subscribe to watch for audio source changes.
 If